microsoft/Azure-Kinect-Sensor-SDK/CONTRIBUTING.md

 development happens on the `develop` branch.
 The `develop` branch should always be in a healthy state.

 1) Start with an issue that has been tagged with Triage Approved.
-Otherwise create an Issue and start a conversation with the Azure Kinect Team to get the Issue Triage Approved.
+Otherwise, create an Issue and start a conversation with the Azure Kinect Team to get the Issue Triage Approved.
 1) If you have not already, fork the repo.
 1) Make changes.
 1) Test the change, all tests should pass: